Love it.

 How much is this?

-May I try this on?
+May I try it on?

-Do you have this in size XL?
+Do you have XL size?

-Do you have a larger size?
+Do you have something a bit bigger?

-Do you have a smaller size?
+Do you have something a bit smaller?

 The size fits.

-Sorry, the size doesn't fit.
+Sorry, the size did not fit.

 I'll think about it a bit more.

-This is fine.
+This is fine

-I'll take this one.
+Please give me this.
 Do you have a new one?

-Can it be a little cheaper?
+Can you make it a bit cheaper?

-I'll take this.
+I'll take this

 Click the text below — there’s a voice feature!